2022-cs244/2022-cs244.github.io/index.md

 layout: default
 ---

 CS244 is a graduate course in computer networks.
-In this class we'll explore the principles and design decisions which underly the Internet.
-We'll explore the pros and cons of the current design, and give some thought to how we can make the Internet better in future.
+In this class we'll explore the principles and design decisions which underly some of the most critical networking infrastructure of our age, including the Internet and the datacenter networks.
+We'll explore the pros and cons of the current design, and give some thought to how we can make these networks better in future.

 The goals for this class are: